spencer-shadley/completed-class/02-css-bootstrap/2-css-bootstrap/activities/5-BootstrapDemo/README.md

   * Look through the Bootstrap CSS or Components list and incorporate at least three Bootstrap elements onto your page.

-  * Slack a screenshot of your page to your section’s channel when you are done.
+  * Slack a screenshot of your page to #01-class-activities when you are done.

   * Hint: First include a link to Bootstrap’s CSS.
 Then visit the Bootstrap page on CSS or Components.